JSBmanD/docs/pages/exports/webhooks.md

 If you plan on sending click or install data to a third party, you’ll likely need to create one of our templated Postback URLs along side the aforementioned filters.
 These work very similarly to filters and use the same liquid tags structure: `{{ param.name }}`.
 Once the webhook is eligible, the correct value will be filled in to the slot.

+[block:callout]
+{
+  "type": "note",
-!!! note "Example: Creating a dynamic conversion postback for an ad agency"
-    Let’s say you have created a Branch link in the Ads tab specifically for SEM campaigns and you’re going to give the link to an advertising agency.
+  "title": "Example: Creating a dynamic conversion postback for an ad agency", "body": "Let’s say you have created a Branch link in the Ads tab specifically for SEM campaigns and you’re going to give the link to an advertising agency.
 This ad agency wants to receive install conversion events from Branch by tracking your Branch link with specific query parameters.
-Your Branch link might potentially look something like this: `http://branch.app.link/my-sf-campaign?clickId=12345`.
+Your Branch link might potentially look something like this: `http://branch.app.link/my-sf-campaign?clickId=12345`."
+}
+[/block]

     Now, you want to report conversions back to the agency or your backend, and you know the structure of the desired Postback URL.
 For example, lets say you want to send a Postback to `http://myagency.com/tracking?event=install&clickId=12345&idfa=`.